What PassportDiscover Your Global Passport Options Login

 British Overseas Citizen (BOC)

 This is a form of British Protection granted to those people born in a non-UK territory where foreign nationality was not granted at birth.
-It is possible to upgrade to full British Nationality in some circumstances.
+It is possible to upgrade to full UK Citizenship in some circumstances.

 British Protected Person (BPP)

 This is a form of British Protection granted to those people born in a British Protected State or a British Protectorate.
-It is possible to upgrade to full British Nationality in some circumstances.
+It is possible to upgrade to full British Citizenship in some circumstances.

 British National Overseas (BNO)

-This form of British Nationality was granted to those with specific links to Hong Kong.
+This form of British Citizenship was granted to those with specific links to Hong Kong.

 British Overseas Territories Citizen (BOTC)

-This form of British Nationality is based on birth, residency and "belonging" to the various British Overseas Territories.
+This form of British Citizenship is based on birth, residency and "belonging" to the various British Overseas Territories.

-The history of British Nationality can be briefly summarised as follows:
+The history of British Citizenship can be summarised as follows:

 Pre 1949 - British Subject